Jbleezy/BO1-Reimagined/README.md

 * Now targets the zombie that is closest to the turret
 * Nova crawlers now do not explode from turret damage

-### Lunar Lander (Ascension)
-* Added a short delay for the lander to activate after triggering it (so you can activate the lander without having to ride it)
-* Lander station no longer kills or moves players if the lander station moves down while the player is standing on it
-* Kills from the lunar lander now count as actual kills
-* Zombies now have a better death animation when killed by the lunar lander

 ### Centrifuge (Ascension)
 * Cooldown time has been doubled
 * No longer stops spinning for entire rounds
 * Deals 50 damage to players in solo and coop
-* Fixed a bug where zombies that were killed from the Centrifuge in higher round became invisible and invincible
+* Fixed a bug where zombies that were killed from the Centrifuge in higher rounds became invisible and invincible
 * The player that is closest to a zombie that is killed from the Centrifuge gets the kill

 ### Flinger (Call of the Dead)
 * Zombies flung now count as actual kills

-### Zipline (Call of the Dead)
-* FOV no longer changes while riding the zipline
-* Weapon is no longer out while riding the zipline

 ### Spikes (Shangri-La)
 * Deal 50 damage to players
 * 50% change of Killing a zombie
-* Spikes will not activate if the player is down or if the player jumping over them
+* Spikes will not activate if the player is in the air, crouch, prone, or down

 ### Waterfall (Shangri-La)
 * Now kills zombies (except for Shrieker and Napalm)
 * Displays a hintstring when active

-### Minecart (Shangri-La)
-* Kills from the minecart now count as actual kills
-* Travels back up 4x faster

 ## Blockers
 ### Doors